 Entry-level (beginner) developers often have to work for either a small amount of money or even free of charge (if they are trying to get university credits).
 With that said, let’s take a look at what a “small amount of money” looks like in the world of Python development.

-Ziprecruiter.com estimates that an entry-level Python developer salary should range somewhere around the $73,700 annual mark (that’s $6141 per month).
+Ziprecruiter.com estimates that an entry-level Python programmer salary should range somewhere around the $80,270 annual mark (that’s $6689 per month).
 Talk about a small amount of money, huh?
-That’s almost double the average of what people earn in the US (assuming that the average US monthly salary is somewhere around $3700)!

 If there is one thing that’s for sure, it is that qualified programmers and developers are crucially needed in the current job market – these figures represent that fact perfectly.